hmfelix/asym-rnd-wlk/README.md

 ## Overview

 In this project I solve a gambler's ruin game where both players can go broke.
-I propose both an analytical solution and a numeric verification through a Python simulation.
-The game is equivalent to a two-barrier asymmetric random walk and has innumerous applications in several areas of physics, economics and life sciences.
+I propose a straightforward analytical solution and as well a numeric verification by simulation in Python.
+The game is equivalent to a two-barrier asymmetric random walk which has innumerous applications in physics, economics, and life sciences.

 ## How to access